Online Grocery Retailing

-My motivation for this article is the analysis of commercially successful and commercially failing online grocery retailers.
-I have experience as wholesale supplier of two well managed but failing online grocery businesses.
+Motivation for this article is the analysis of commercially successful and commercially failing online grocery retailers.
+And the experience as wholesale supplier of two well managed but failing online grocery businesses.

 These key issues are interdependent.
 If market potential is high, distribution costs are moderately high.
 If market potential is low, distribution costs are extremely high.
 Because market potential of online grocery shopping appears to be low, online grocery retailers try to gain market share by lowering consumer prices (and margins).
 Result is a low margin operation with extremely high operating costs: the ultimate nightmare of every entrepreneur.

 It is the ultimate challenge to develop an exception to this rule and the solution to this dilemma.
 There are three possibilities: